-If you live with your parents, DSHS will count part of their income.
-If you do not live with your parents, DSHS will ask your parents if they will support you.
+Yes, if you live with your parents.
+If you do not, DSHS will ask your parents if they will support you.

-No. You do not have to be in school until your child is twelve weeks old.
-After that, you must be in high school or a GED program and meeting attendance requirements if you want to keep getting a full TANF grant.
+No, not until your child is twelve weeks old.
+After that, you must be in high school or a GED program and meeting attendance requirements to keep getting a full TANF grant.

 Yes.
 If you would otherwise be in school, you must stay in school until the baby is born.